gdsfactory/gdsfactory/README.md

 Use python3.10 or python3.11, as some tools like kfactory are not available for older versions of python.
 We recommend [VSCode](https://code.visualstudio.com/) as an IDE.

-You have 2 options to install gdsfactory:

-### 1. Installation for new users

 If you don't have python installed on your system you can [download the gdsfactory installer](https://github.com/gdsfactory/gdsfactory/releases) that includes python3, miniconda and gdsfactory.

 You can also install python with mamba package manager (faster than conda):